-On 15 October 1999 (UNSCR 1267), the UNSC imposed targeted sanctions (asset freeze and aviation ban) on the Taliban regime (in control of Afghanistan at the time) for its refusal to turn over bin Laden for prosecution for the August 1998 bombing of US embassies in Kenya and Tanzania and its provision of sanctuary and training for international terrorists and their organizations.
+On 15 October 1999 (UNSCR 1267), the UNSC imposed targeted sanctions (asset freeze and aviation ban) on the Taliban regime, which was in control of Afghanistan at the time, for its refusal to turn over Usama bin Laden for prosecution for the August 1998 bombing of US embassies in Kenya and Tanzania and its provision of sanctuary and training for international terrorists and their organizations.

-Coerce the Taliban to turn over bin Laden.
+Coerce the Taliban to turn over Usama bin Laden.

 Constrain the Taliban from engaging in a variety of proscribed activities (particularly as haven for terrorism).